NickStat23/pfSense-TrueNAS-Home-Lab/README.md

 ![RADIUS Enterprise WPA2](images/Radius_Enterprise_WPA2_.png)

-Most home networks run WPA2-Personal, which means every device shares the same password.
-This network runs **WPA2-Enterprise with EAP-TTLS**, the same authentication standard used by corporate and university environments.
-FreeRADIUS is configured directly on pfSense and issues individual credential-based authentication challenges to every device that tries to connect to the wireless network.
+Most home networks use WPA2-Personal where everyone shares the same password.
+This network runs **WPA2-Enterprise with EAP-TTLS**, the same standard used in corporate and university environments.
+FreeRADIUS is configured directly on pfSense and every device that connects to Wi-Fi gets its own individual authentication challenge.

-The ASUS RT-AC3100 operates in **Access Point mode** and offloads all authentication decisions to the FreeRADIUS server at 192.168.21.1 over UDP port 1812.
-The Windows Wi-Fi properties panel in the screenshot confirms the connection is authenticated via **Microsoft: EAP-TTLS**, which verifies the client is talking to the correct RADIUS server before credentials are ever exchanged.
+The ASUS RT-AC3100 runs in **Access Point mode** and hands all auth decisions off to the FreeRADIUS server at 192.168.21.1 over UDP 1812.
+The Windows Wi-Fi panel in the screenshot shows the connection authenticated via **Microsoft: EAP-TTLS**, which confirms the client verified it was talking to the correct RADIUS server before any credentials were sent.

-This means no shared password exists on the network.
-Each user authenticates with their own credentials, failed attempts are logged centrally in pfSense, and rogue devices cannot join even if they know the SSID.
+No shared password exists on this network.
+Every user has their own credentials, failed attempts are logged in pfSense, and unknown devices can't join even if they know the SSID.

 ---

-## 🛡️ Suricata IDS/IPS; Interface Configuration
+## 🛡️ Suricata IDS/IPS Interface Configuration

 ![Suricata Interfaces](images/Suricata_Interfaces.png)

-Suricata IDS/IPS deployed across **all network interfaces**; WAN, LAN, ASUS, and LOREX segments run independent inspection engines.
-Each interface monitors traffic in real-time with automated threat blocking enabled, meaning malicious traffic is not just detected but actively dropped.
-GeoIP lookups are powered by the **MaxMind GeoLite2** database, allowing Suricata to correlate alerts with source country data for richer threat context.
+Suricata runs on **all four interfaces** (WAN, LAN, ASUS, LOREX) with independent inspection engines on each.
+Threat blocking is active, so malicious traffic gets dropped, not just flagged.
+GeoIP data comes from **MaxMind GeoLite2** so every alert includes source country context.

 ---